emmabritton/gba_gbarcade/README.md

 Doesn't support saving.

-## RetroAchievements
+## Achievements

-If you want to implement RetroAchievements for GBArcade, there's a helper value at 0x02000000, see progress.rs for the bit values
+If you want to implement something like RetroAchievements for GBArcade, there's a helper value at 0x02000000, see game/src/progress.rs for the bit values

 ## Example Cartridge